Copernicon/bacon/modules/core/docs/dev/api.md

 <br>

 ### `POST /core/api/v0/validate-project`
-Validates a user project (checks if user joined the project).
+Validates a user project (checks if the user joined the project).

 > <br>
 >